What Is Philanthropy? A Call to Action

 Define common good (interests of all) and help students recall an easy action they took that put the interests of all above their own (being quiet in the library or showing respect for an opposing team).
 Guide a discussion about the meaning of "taking action for the common good" as service that involves individual citizens having the commitment and motivation to promote the welfare of the community (even if they must sacrifice their own time, personal preferences or money) to work together for the greater benefit of all.

 Tell the students to find a student in the class they don't know well.
 Say, "You will have five minutes to each share details of a time when they, or someone they know, did something kind for another or for the common good.
-After the five minutes, you and your partner will join with 2-3 other pairs to summarize for the group what your partner said to the class.”
+After the five minutes, you and your partner will join with 2-3 other pairs to make a short list of the actions taken.”
 Teacher Note: It might be helpful for the teacher to model this conversation with a student.
 Suggest that the students take notes about the conversation.
 Give the students a couple minutes to think before starting the five-minute timer.

 Conduct the interviews and the reporting session.